Uniqueness of stationary compatible probability measures for chains of infinite order with forbidden transitions: Applications on some example processes

 \subsection{$k$-step Markov chains}

 We call a stochastic chain with kernel $g$ a $k$-step Markov chain if $g$ satisfies $\text{var}_k(g)=0$ for some $k\geq 1$.
 Thus, we have $\overline M_K=\underline M_K$ for $K\ge k$.
 Existence and uniqueness are well-studied questions in this context.
 For example, on finite alphabet, existence is always granted and uniqueness is equivalent to $\overline M_k$ having a unique closed class.
 To apply Corollary \ref{coro2} (with $K=k$), we just have to check that $\overline M_k$ has a unique closed class and that this class is aperiodic (see (ii) in Definition \ref{Deferi}).
-This is equivalent to verifying that the $1$-step Markov kernel on alphabet $A^k$ defined by $p(x^{-1}_{-k}, x^{-1}_{-k+1}a) = g(x^{-1}_{-k},a)$ is essentially ergodic.
+This is equivalent to verifying that the $1$-step Markov kernel on alphabet $A^k$ defined by $p(x^{-1}_{-k}, x^{-1}_{-k+1}a) = g(x^{-1}_{-k},a)$ has a unique recurrent class and that this class is aperiodic.
 This last condition is a well known sufficient condition for uniqueness.
-It is also interesting to notice that, in some cases, Corollary \ref{coro2} may be applied for $K<k$ and even for $K\ll k$.
-This is particularly useful when $k$ is large.
+In this example, the key nontrivial assumptions are~\eqref{ass1} when $K=k$, and ~\eqref{ass1}--\eqref{ass2} when $K<k$.
 We now turn to non-Markov examples, our main interest.
 The first is an application of Corollary \ref{coro2}.